maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 `Message` is the call for the library declared before at the beginning of the script.
 We ask the script to call the function `SendBigMessage` of the `Message` library.

 In the example above, the first argument is the text to display.
-Thanks to `Compose` function of the `TextLib` library, we can put arguments if you want to display messages that are a bit more dynamic.
-While you're writing the text you can add the text `$<%1$>` to tell the Compose function that you're adding an argurment that you'll fill just after.
+Thanks to the `Compose` function of the `TextLib` library, we can put arguments if you want to display messages that are a bit more dynamic.
+While you're writing the text you can add the text `$<%1$>` to tell the Compose function that you're adding an argument that you'll fill in just after.
 In the example, we indicate a player name (but it could be anything else).
 Then we indicate the duration of the message, 3000 milliseconds which equal 3 seconds.

 You can specify a receiver if you indicate a CSmPlayer variable as first argument of the `SendBigMessage` function like this: